 Section 2.
 The tribal council may impose an annual assessment upon a constituent band or bands to be paid to the tribal government for the operation of tribal services and programs and the maintenance of the tribal lands and improvements; Provided, That an annual assessment shall not exceed an amount equivalent to fifteen percent (15%) of the band’s gross income derived from the use of its lands held in trust by the United States for such band.
 Tribal council ordinances enacted pursuant to this section shall not be subject to initiative elections.

 Section 3.
 This constitution and the ordinances of the tribal council shall be the supreme law of the tribe and all persons subject to its jurisdiction.
-The trial council shall exercise its powers consistent with the limitations imposed by this constitution and Federal law.
+The tribal council shall exercise its powers consistent with the limitations imposed by this constitution and the Federal law.